Last updated on June 27th, 2022

 Hanalei Bay is the type of place where you can spend the better part of a full day and that’s exactly what you’ll be able to do on day 5.
 On this day, however, find a nice spot and turn your head west to enjoy yet another spectacular sunset in Kauai!

 Get an early start, slip into your hiking gear and stretch those legs.
-Day #4 of your 5 days in Kauai will be spent exploring, primarily on foot, the majestic Na Pali coast – Kauai’s most famous sight.
+Day #4 of your 5 days in Kauai will be spent exploring, primarily on foot, the majestic Na Pali Coast State Wilderness Park – Kauai’s most famous sight.
 What’s on the menu?
 Dazzling jagged cliffs, hanging valleys teeming with waterfalls, and seemingly impenetrable ridges hiding sea caves and secluded beaches.

 The Na Pali coast (meaning “the cliffs” in Hawaiian) extends from Ke’e Beach in the east to Polihale Beach in the west.
 What makes these cliffs stand out above the rest is their jagged shape – carved over the course of millennia by rain and wind.
 We caught a very good bird’s eye view of the cliffs on day #2 during the hike on the Awa’awapuhi Trail but it is now time to experience the Na Pali cliffs from eye level.